 Applicants are welcome to use the Score Choice option for standardized test score submission.
 Princeton will consider the highest individual section results across all sittings of the SAT Reasoning and the highest composite score for the ACT*.
 We encourage applicants to submit all official test scores as soon as they are available.

 *We will only accept a composite from an entire sitting of the ACT.
 We will not consider scores when a student retakes an individual section of the ACT.

-If English is not the primary language spoken in your home and you attend a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic), in addition to the SAT Reasoning (or ACT, where offered).
+If English is not the primary language spoken in your home and you attend a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic).